St. Peter's Basilica: Financing with indulgences

 One method employed to finance the building of St. Peter's Basilica was the granting of indulgences in return for contributions.
 A major promoter of this method of fund-raising was Albrecht, Archbishop of Mainz and Magdeburg, who had to clear debts owed to the Roman Curia by contributing to the rebuilding program.
-To facilitate this, he appointed the German Dominican preacher Johann Tetzel, whose salesmanship provoked a scandal.
+To facilitate this, he appointed the German Dominican preacher Johann Tetzel, whose salesmanship provoked a scandal and led to the Protestant Reformation.

-A German Augustinian priest, Martin Luther, wrote to Archbishop Albrecht arguing against this "selling of indulgences".
-He also included his "Disputation of Martin Luther on the Power and Efficacy of Indulgences", which came to be known as The 95 Theses.
-This became a factor in starting the Reformation, the birth of Protestantism.
+Digital copies

+In the 2020s, the Vatican began seeking to use digital recreations of the Basilica in order to enhance education and allow people to experience it without needing to visit in person.
+In 2024, the Vatican partnered with Microsoft to create an interactive 3D model of the Basilica.
+The model was generated with artificial intelligence using over 400,000 high-resolution photographs taken by drones.
+Microsoft president Brad Smith described the project as "one of the most technologically advanced and sophisticated projects of its kind that has ever been pursued".
+The Vatican further collaborated with Microsoft in 2025 through the creation of another interactive version of the Basilica, this time recreated in the video game Minecraft.
+The Minecraft map, titled "Peter is Here", was developed as part of the 2025 Jubilee with the goal of engaging young audiences.